Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Home and road insights

-- In three of five games at home this year, Houston has gone over the total.
+- This year, in five games at home, Houston has hit the over three times.

 Powered by Data Skrive.